WHO tempers quick vaccine hopes - RFI

 But scientists cautioned the trials were too small -- just 76 participants -- to prove safety and effectiveness.

-Washington has also urged US states to get ready for a potential vaccine rollout by November 1, sparking concerns President Donald Trump's administration is rushing to begin distributing a vaccine before the November 3 election.
+Washington has also urged US states to get ready for a potential vaccine rollout by November 1, sparking concerns President Donald Trump's administration is rushing to begin distributing a vaccine ahead of the November 3 election.

+The United States has suffered the largest number of deaths and infections of any country in the world.

-Under normal procedures, test administrators must wait for months or years to verify that vaccine candidates are safe and efficacious.
+Under normal procedures, test administrators must wait for months or years to verify that vaccine candidates are safe and effective.

 But there has been massive pressure to roll out a vaccine quickly as the pandemic continues to take its toll.